awsdocs/amazon-s3-user-guide/doc_source/configure-inventory.md

 ![\[A message showing that inventory is successfully saved and another showing a bucket policy error.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/inventory-bucket-policy.png)

 In this case, the destination bucket owner must add the displayed bucket policy to the destination bucket\.
-If the policy is not added to the destination bucket, you won’t get an inventory report because Amazon S3 doesn’t have permission to write to the destination bucket\.
+If the policy is not added to the destination bucket, you won't get an inventory report because Amazon S3 doesn’t have permission to write to the destination bucket\.
 If the source bucket is owned by a different account than that of the current user, the correct account ID of the source bucket must be substituted in the policy\.

 For more information, see [Amazon S3 Inventory](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-inventory.html) in the *Amazon Simple Storage Service Developer Guide*\.